Surveily/Orleans.Streaming.Grains/README.md

 # Why?

-This library allows you to use Grains Storage Providers as a storage layer for Persistent Streams.
+This library allows you to use [Grains Storage](https://learn.microsoft.com/en-us/dotnet/orleans/grains/grain-persistence/?pivots=orleans-7-0) as a storage layer for Persistent Streams.
 Our benchmarks show 10% speed advantage over `MemoryStreams`.

 # Orleans.Streaming.Grains